anubhavvs/SuperBowlDataAnalysis/README.md

 You need to have Jupyter Notebook installed.
 Once Jupyter Notebook is installed follow, these steps:

-* Clone the project:
+* Clone the repo:
 ```
 git clone https://github.com/anubhavvs/SuperBowlDataAnalysis.git
 ```
-* Move to the porject folder
+* Move to the project folder
 ```
 cd SuperBowlDataAnalysis/
 ```